by Katie Brazerol

 - Take the children outdoors and examine a watermelon together.
 Cut it into slices and serve for a juicy snack.
 Rinse off with the hose when you’re done.

 - Bake cookies together and bring them to a local fire department, police department, or elderly care facility.

 - Set up a bowling alley outside with empty 2-liter bottles.
 Fill the bottoms of the bottles with a bit of sand to use as the pins, and use a regular ball to knock them down.

 - Drape your backyard or play area with toilet paper or streamers.
 Invite the children to crawl under and over them, and then tear it all down.

 - Ask each family to decorate their child’s bike or trike and bring it to your setting for a bike parade.
 Have a few bikes on hand for families that may not have their own.

 - Purchase washable window markers and invite children to create masterpieces on your windows or sliding glass doors.

-- Purchase face paint or watercolor colored pencils, and draw designs on the children’s faces.
+- Purchase face paint and draw designs on the children’s faces.
 Keep paper towels, soap, and warm water on hand to wash off the designs.

 - Don’t walk to the park.
 Call out a series of movements for the children to complete as you head to the park.
 Depending on the skill levels of your group, have them walk backward, take giant/tiny steps, hop/jump, skip, gallop, etc.